KissConsult/Apache-Airflow/README.md

 * Click on **Actions**
 * Click **Web terminal** --> a terminal will open up

-* **Type** in the terminal , please change NAMESPACE to the namespace you choose at the deployment setup:
+* **Type** in the terminal, please change NAMESPACE to the namespace you choose at the deployment setup:

  ```sh
 $ kubectl get ns